quicwg/base-drafts/draft-ietf-quic-transport.md

 not receive an acknowledgement for a long period of time.
 This could cause the receiver to maintain state for a large number of ACK frames for a long period of time, and ACK frames it sends could be unnecessarily large.
-In such a case, a receiver could bundle a PING or other small ack-eliciting frame occasionally, such as once per round trip, to elicit an ACK from the peer.
+In such a case, a receiver could send a PING or other small ack-eliciting frame occasionally, such as once per round trip, to elicit an ACK from the peer.

-A receiver MUST NOT bundle an ack-eliciting frame with packets that would otherwise be non-ack-eliciting, to avoid an infinite feedback loop of acknowledgements.
+A receiver MUST NOT send an ack-eliciting frame in all packets that would otherwise be non-ack-eliciting, to avoid an infinite feedback loop of acknowledgements.